a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 The problems
 ------------

 - News did a great job, for news itself.
-But you need to implement the cache behaviour on your own
+But you need to implement the cache behaviour **on your own**, in your extensions
 - News only set cache tags for news items itself (uid & pid), used children (e.g. sys_file_reference) are not creating an individual tag
-- Which may lead to cache issues for editors, when they edit a relation or a sys_file out of the scope of current news entry (e.g. in Filelist)
+- Which may lead to **cache issues** for editors, when they edit a relation or a sys_file out of the scope of current news entry (e.g. in Filelist)

 **The question is:**